ibm-cloud-docs/hs-crypto/rotate-keys.md

 2. Retrieve the ID of the key that you want to rotate.

-    You can retrieve the ID for a specified key by making a `GET /v2/keys` request, or by viewing your keys in the {{site.data.keyword.hscrypto}} dashboard.
+    You can retrieve the ID for a specified key by making a `GET /v2/keys` request, or by viewing your keys in the {{site.data.keyword.cloud_notm}} console.

 3. [Create and retrieve an import token](/docs/hs-crypto?topic=hs-crypto-create-import-tokens).